-By timothy from Slashdot's best-entertainment-in-the-world department
+By timothy from Slashdot's restraining-competition-is-more-like-it department

 Forbes reports that Lyft's planned expansion into the New York market has been delayed by a restraining order

 .
 The article explains that State officials had asked Lyft to delay its launch.
 When Lyft refused, New York Attorney General Eric Schneiderman's office filed a temporary restraining order against the startup Friday morning to prevent its launch.
 Other statements said that the restraining order had been granted, though Simpson said that was untrue.